Weather of 2022: Tropical and subtropical cyclones

 On January 5, a tropical disturbance which was designated as 03F formed and was named Cyclone Cody, making it the first system of 2022.
 Cyclone Tiffany, the second named system of 2022, formed in the Australian region on January 9 and a tropical low designated as 11U formed on January 13, as a second system.
 On January 20, Tropical Storm Ana formed, which caused 142 deaths and $25 million across Madagascar, Malawi and Mozambique due to heavy rainfall and flooding.
 In the first week of February, Cyclone Batsirai exaggerated Ana's impacts, causing an additional 123 deaths and $190 million in damage.
-On February 14, Tropical Storm Dumako causes 14 more deaths in Madagascar, On February 23, Cyclone Emnati caused 15 more deaths in Madagascar.
-In March, Cyclone Gombe causes 72 deaths, with 63 in Mozambique, 7 in Malawi, and two in Madagascar.
+On February 14, Tropical Storm Dumako caused 14 more deaths in Madagascar, On February 23, Cyclone Emnati caused 15 more deaths in Madagascar.
+In March, Cyclone Gombe caused 72 deaths, with 63 in Mozambique, 7 in Malawi, and 2 in Madagascar.
 In the South Pacific in early February, Cyclone Dovi caused over $80 million in damages and 1 death across New Caledonia, Vanuatu, Norfolk Island, and New Zealand.
 In April, Tropical Storm Megi caused severe flooding that resulted in 214 deaths with 132 still missing.
-At the same time, Typhoon Malakas became a category 4-equivalent typhoon out to sea.
+At the same time, Typhoon Malakas became a Category 4-equivalent typhoon out to sea.
+In May, Severe Cyclonic Storm Asani caused significant damage and 3 casualties over southern India in early May with 100 km/h (65 mph) winds.
+Also in May, Hurricane Agatha made landfall in southern Mexico as a Category 2 hurricane on May 30 with 175 km/h (110 mph) winds, causing 9 deaths and $327 million in damage.